VictoriaChoy/victoriachoy.github.io/README.md

 ![image](https://user-images.githubusercontent.com/109213222/179455511-ff99281c-70e4-45ee-98cf-d80f49ca64d5.png)

-> Apart from my major responsibility to deliver innovative classes to early learners, I shared my ideas of teaching with colleagues through small talk, workshops and teaching materials archived in our class portfolio.
+Apart from my major responsibility to deliver innovative classes to early learners, I shared my ideas of teaching with colleagues through small talk, workshops and teaching materials archived in our class portfolio.
 I was also a problem solver, for example, covering sick colleagues' classes on short notice with equal quality and impression on students whom I met for the first time (because the students recognized me on the street).
 I think it took courage, flexibility, charm, and improvisatory quality to tackle emergency like this.
 Being sort of a tech geek, I also helped setting up a home router for a new comer from the USA.

-> As an empathetic teacher, I extended concerns for low-achievers and trouble makers by listening carefully to them, responding actively, and helping individual students with their social and emotional well-being.
-This, I suppose, is the epitome of inclusion education.
+As an empathetic teacher, I extended concerns for low-achievers and trouble makers by listening carefully to them, responding actively, and helping individual students with their social and emotional well-being.
+This, I suppose, is the epitome of _inclusion education_.

 2.3 The Period of Collaboration and Leadership (2017-now)

-> I have been in charge of curriculum development and teaching faculty since I started working in day-care chain stores for preschoolers and primary students.
+I have been in charge of _curriculum development_ and teaching faculty since I started working in day-care chain stores for preschoolers and primary students.
 I also made prototypes for teachers to decorate their classrooms, sampled photoframes for students' headshots, gave teaching ideas for their projects based on picture books and topics in the curriculum, and organized events such as life club, STEAM club, holiday celebrations, puppetry theater for marketing, and parental meetings.

 ![prototype door](https://user-images.githubusercontent.com/109213222/179357124-7f973710-7a68-4173-9bc3-891e55eb436c.JPG)